Unix Timestamp Converter

 How do I handle timezones with Unix timestamps?

-Unix timestamps are always in UTC (Coordinated Universal Time).
+Unix timestamps are always in UTC.
 When converting to human-readable format, specify the timezone.
-The timestamp itself doesn't change — only the displayed time changes.
 Store in UTC, convert to local timezone for display.